 Many of the data-related legislations are relatively new and certain concepts thereunder remain subject to interpretation by the regulators.
 If any data that we possess belongs to data categories that are subject to heightened scrutiny, we may be required to adopt stricter measures for protection and management of such data.
 The Revised Measures for Cybersecurity Review and the Draft Regulations remain unclear on whether the relevant requirements will be applicable to companies that are already listed in the United States, such as us.
 We cannot predict the impact of the Revised Measures for Cybersecurity Review and the Draft Regulations, if any, at this stage, and we will closely monitor and assess any development in the rule-making process.
-If the Revised Measures for Cybersecurity Review and the enacted version of the Draft Regulations mandate clearance of cybersecurity review and other specific actions to be taken by issuers like us, we face uncertainties as to whether these additional procedures can be completed by us timely, or at all, which may subject us to government enforcement actions and investigations, fines, penalties, suspension of our non-compliant operations, or removal of our app from the relevant application stores, and materially and adversely affect our business and results of operations.
-As of the date of this annual report, we have not been involved in any formal investigations on cybersecurity review made by the CAC on such basis.
-Based on the foregoing, our PRC legal counsel does not expect that, as of the date of this annual report, the current applicable PRC laws on data security and personal information protection would have a material adverse impact on our business.
+If the Revised Measures for Cybersecurity Review and the enacted version of the Draft Regulations mandate clearance of cybersecurity review and other specific actions to be taken by issuers like us, we face uncertainties as to whether these additional procedures can be completed by us timely, or at all, which may subject us to government enforcement actions and investigations, fines, penalties, suspension of our non-compliant operations, or removal of our online stores from the relevant e-commerce platforms, and materially and adversely affect our business and results of operations and significantly limit or completely hinder our ability to continue to offer securities to investors, or cause the value of such securities to significantly decline.